microsoft/PartnerResources/_docs/Skilling/Security Academy/Academies/Network Security Academy.md

 ## Microsoft Network Security Academy
 Welcome to the **Microsoft Network Security Academy.** Explore network security video sessions with demos delivered directly to partners, relevant certifications, and further resources.

+  > This page will be updated in early September, 2024.
+Stay tuned.

 #### Stay connected with the [Azure Network Security Blog](https://techcommunity.microsoft.com/t5/azure-network-security-blog/bg-p/AzureNetworkSecurityBlog).

 ### Sessions